 Since 2013, the Innovative Learning Programme on HIV and Human Rights in the Context of Law Enforcement has sensitized police to issues concerning human rights, people living with HIV and key populations.

-A strong partnership between civil society organisations advocating and lobbying for protective laws and policies, and statutory institutions such as the People’s Advocate, the Albanian Ombudsperson and the Commissioner for Protection from Discrimination, has helped to increase awareness of the discrimination faced by LGBTI populations in Albania and sensitize political leaders to the need for protections in law and policy.
+A strong partnership between civil society organizations advocating and lobbying for protective laws and policies, and statutory institutions such as the People’s Advocate, the Albanian Ombudsperson and the Commissioner for Protection from Discrimination, has helped to increase awareness of the discrimination faced by LGBTI populations in Albania and sensitize political leaders to the need for protections in law and policy.

 The People’s Advocate’s subsequent report and recommendations on strengthening the legal and regulatory framework for LGBTI persons in Albania was considered and referred to by a Parliamentary Sub-Commission on Human Rights.
 In May 2015, this ultimately led to the Albanian Parliament approving a resolution “On the protection of the fundamental rights and freedoms of LGBTI community", which amongst other things:

-- Promoted the development of a National Plan of Measures to protect the rights of LGBTI people in Albania
+- promoted the development of a National Plan of Measures to protect the rights of LGBTI people in Albania

-- Urged the revision of the legal framework to strengthen human rights protection
+- urged the revision of the legal framework to strengthen human rights protection

-- Approved the amendments to the Labour Code as recommended by the People’s Advocate’s report
+- approved the amendments to the Labour Code as recommended by the People’s Advocate’s report

-- Urged government to implement the Recommendation CM/Rec (2010)5 of the Committee of Ministers of the Council of Europe to strengthen anti-discrimination on the grounds of sexual orientation and gender identity
+- urged government to implement the Recommendation CM/Rec (2010)5 of the Committee of Ministers of the Council of Europe to strengthen anti-discrimination on the grounds of sexual orientation and gender identity

-- Called for the Ministry of Education and Sports to train educators to combat homophobia and transphobia in learning environments
+- called for the Ministry of Education and Sports to train educators to combat homophobia and transphobia in learning environments

-- Urged government to conduct inspections to guarantee the implementation of anti-discrimination provisions in the workplace
+- urged government to conduct inspections to guarantee the implementation of anti-discrimination provisions in the workplace

-- Nominated the People’s Advocate to monitor the observation of the fundamental and constitutional rights of LGBTI people in Albania.
+- nominated the People’s Advocate to monitor the observation of the fundamental and constitutional rights of LGBTI people in Albania